linsalrob/PhageProteomicTree/spounavirus/README.md

 We also need a [mapping file](mapping.tsv) that tells us the original genbank filename and the new filename converted from the gff.
 Unfortunately there was no way to make that but by hand.

+Once we have those two, we read a GenBank file, delete the original ORF calls, read the ORF calls from the appropriate GenBank file created from the GFF file, and add them to the backbone of the GenBank file.
+This is a really convoluted way of making the sequence files but there are two advantages.
+First, we keep track of the organisms so we can compare them to other's taxonomies, and second, the GenBank files work with all the downstream analysis pipeline.

+Here is how to reannotate the ORFs in the GenBank files

 ```
+IFS=$'\n'
 for I in $(cat mapping.tsv);
 	do
 		G=$(echo $I | cut -f 2 -d$'\t');